sifreliders/Terms-of-Use/README.md

 **5. No Liability**

-In no event shall the developer (Metin Meriç) be held responsible for any damages, data loss, or productivity loss resulting from the use or inability to use Pomodoro GO.
+In no event shall the developer (Playforge Games) be held responsible for any damages, data loss, or productivity loss resulting from the use or inability to use Pomodoro GO.

 **6. Privacy and Data**